Unravel-Mobile/Unravel/UnravelApp/readme.md

 •  Other needs as they arise

+## **Technologies**
+•  mobile environment (React Native)
+•  Node, Express – dev frameworks
+•  Mongo – databaseExpo
+•  User Auth – Google Auth
+•  NativeBaseIO
+•  React
+•  EasyGrid

+## **Preview**
+Currently Unravel App® may be previewed on Expo using android devices only following this link https://exp.host/@sl8305/UnravelApp.

 ## **Contributors**
 The main contributors to this app are:
+Shad Lee, Jenn June and Mariño Carranza.

+## **Acknowledgments**
-Shad Lee, Jenn June and Mariño Carranza, many thanks are owed to Arron Linton and Catherine Pham to their ceassles collaborartion and guidance in the process
+Many thanks are owed to Arron Linton and Catherine Pham for their unwavering guidance collaboration in the long road of development.

 ## **Support**
 We will do our best to answers any questions you may have about our app, you may contact us at